cbfrance/christopherbfrance.com/src/posts/2005-11-12-more-accounts-of-the-1-laptop-per-child-laptop-at-mit/index.md

 Here's another update on the laptop debate/idea from Ethan Zuckerman, the ICT-blogger-fellow at Harvard.
 He usefully recounts the point of the new prototypical $100 laptop as being a radical step toward computer-aided learning in developing countries.
 I appreciate his skepticism about the project, especially his explicit reference to the late, not-so-great simputer idea, which bombed because of economics.

 You know, that pesky money thing.
-Always a problem when dealing with poverty.</p>
+Always a problem when dealing with poverty.

 here's a bit:
 <blockquote class="money">